Go Crazy (Chris Brown and Young Thug song): Music video

 The official video was released on July 17, 2020.
 It was directed by Brown, Mat Fuller and production company Paradise City Entertainment.
 It was shot at Brown's Southern California home, where the song was also recorded, during the first COVID-19 quarantine.
 Diddy's sons Justin and Christian make "high-energy" cameos in the visual, while Gunna also makes an appearance.
 HipHopDX's Marisa Mendez defined the videoclip as "colorful", noting, as is signature to Brown, that the video comes complete with "dope" choreography.

 Synopsis

-The clip shows the two artists waking up at a big, wild house party, as the atendees put their lavish lifestyles on display.
-It continues with them performing numerous dance choreographies, ending up chasing two mysterious girls who, at the end of the clip, rarefy themselves in colored clouds, inviting Brown and Thug to enter, and the duo, being intrigued, follows them.
-Throughout the video there are numerous features that make the party's atmosphere look at times supernatural, including colorful thunders.
+The clip shows Brown and Thug waking up at a big, wild house party, as the attendees put their lavish lifestyles on display.
+It continues showcasing numerous dance choreographies, with the artists ending up chasing two mysterious girls who, at the end of the clip, rarefy themselves in colored clouds, inviting Brown and Thug to enter, and the duo, being intrigued, follows them.
+Throughout the video there are numerous features that make the party's atmosphere look supernatural, including colorful thunders and lots of large fireworks.
 The story of the video clip continues in the music video of the following single from the mixtape, "Say You Love Me".